mandarini/slides-mot/slides.md

 </div>

 <!--
-Let's be honest - mocks are lies we tell ourselves.
-They make tests pass, but they don't catch real bugs.
 Here's what mocks CAN'T test:

 Row Level Security - The cornerstone of Supabase security.
 RLS policies are SQL rules that run at the database level.
 You literally cannot mock this in JavaScript.